Understanding the Link Between Anxiety and Sensory Processing Challenges

 • What Sensory Processing Disorder is and why it matters

-• The real connection between SPD and anxiety
+• How SPD and anxiety are connected

 What Is Sensory Processing Disorder?

-Common Symptoms of SPD
+Common Signs of SPD

 Breaking Myths About SPD

-• Myth: Only children are affected.
+• Myth: Only kids have SPD.

 “It’s crucial to recognize that sensory processing differences are not behavioral issues, but neurological differences that require understanding and support.”